codemagic-ci-cd/codemagic-docs/content/yaml-testing/testing.md

 {{< tab header="Android" >}}
 {{<markdown>}}
 {{<notebox>}}
-Due to limitations by Apple Silicon, the Apple Virtualisation API doesn’t support nested virtualisation required for emulators.
-To use simulators in macOS M1 workflows, please use 3rd party service integrations such as emulator.wtf, Katalon, Firebase, AWS or others.
+Due to limitations by Apple Silicon, the Apple Virtualisation API doesn’t support nested virtualization required for Android emulators.
+To use Android emulators in macOS M1 workflows, please use third-party service integrations such as emulator.wtf, Katalon, Firebase, or AWS Device Farm.
 {{</notebox>}}

 For the Android emulator you can launch and run your tests as follows: